bioinfo-chru-strasbourg/howard/docs/help.parameters.md

 Annotation process using snpSift.
 Provide a list of database files and annotation fields.

+Section 'annotation_fields' allows to select specific database fields and optionally rename them (e.g. '"field": null' to keep field name, '"field": "new_name"' to rename field).
+Use 'INFO' or 'ALL' keyword to select all fields within the database INFO/Tags header (e.g. '"INFO": null', '"ALL": null').

 Examples:

 > Annotation with multiple databases in multiple formats